DannasCornell/html-assignment-starter-302-03/README.md

 <p align="center">
 <b>
-Automated assessment for an assignment on Java programming and technical writing in Markdown
+Automated assessment for an assignment on HTML programming and technical writing in Markdown
 </b>
 </p>